 Your update affects existing attempts, attempts in progress, and subsequent submissions.
 Student grades are updated, but the new grades or reversal may not appear immediately.

-After grading is completed, students can see which questions you've awarded full credit.
+After grading is completed and you show students the correct answers, they can see which questions you've awarded full credit.
 Full credit given appears next to the grade pill and is also noted in the answers section.

 You can edit settings for the files you've added to questions.
 Select the file in the editor and then select the Edit Attachment icon in the row of editor functions.
 You can add a Display Name and Alternative Text.